lucacorti/lapin/docs/main.md

 ### Declaring broker configuration ###

 If you want to declare exchanges and queues without producing nor consuming messages, you can set channel role to `:passive` in your channels.

-This particular role does not allow publishing via `Lapin.publish/5` / `Lapin.Connection.publish/5` and does not register with the broker to consume the configured queue.
-It will just create a channel and declare exchanges, queues and queue bindings, reporting any discrepancies between the configuration and the broker state if they exist.
+This particular role does not allow publishing via messages and does not register with the broker to consume the configured queue. *Lapin* will just create the channel and declare exchanges, queues and queue bindings, reporting any discrepancies between the configuration and the broker state if there are any.

 ```elixir
 {:ok, connection} = Lapin.Connection.start_link([